From Chain-of-Thought to Reasoning Models: How AI Learned to Think Strategically for Marketing and Comms

 We’ve all been there: you ask ChatGPT, “What’s the best way to improve my campaign?” and within seconds, it delivers a confident list of suggestions.
 The answer sounds right, but you’re not sure how it got there.
 You roll with it because it’s fast and convenient.

 That’s because not all AI models “think” the same way.
-Basic Gen AI models (or base models), like GPT-4o or Gemini Flash Lite, work like a GPS.
+Basic Gen AI models (or base models), like GPT-5.2 Instant or Gemini 2.5, work like a GPS.
 They give you a destination without showing you how the route was chosen.
 They generate outputs based on patterns in their training data, delivering drafts and quick summaries, but they don’t deeply evaluate whether your goals or tasks have been addressed comprehensively.

 Reasoning models, on the other hand, think more like strategists.
 They break problems into logical steps, explore different paths, use tools and data to improve accuracy, all while self-checking their reasoning before delivering an output.
 This means you get clearer, more structured, and insight-driven outputs that align with your input.